cybertec-postgresql/pgwatch/docs/reference/advanced_features.md

 support for some managed options in sense of *Preset Configs*, that take into account the fact that on such platforms you get a limited user that doesn't have access to all metrics or some features have just been plain removed.
-Thus to reduce server log errors and save time on experimenting there are following presets available:
+Thus, to reduce server log errors and save time on experimenting there are following presets available:

 -   **aws** - for standard AWS RDS managed PostgreSQL databases